-It’s a little bit broader as well than a then say the financial secrecy index which to me is more targeted toward what we’re looking for, which is levels of actively promoted secrecy.
+It’s a little bit broader as well than say the financial secrecy index, which to me is more targeted toward what we’re looking for, which is levels of actively promoted secrecy.

-But offshore financial center is it is sort of a tangential or companion factor that you could certainly include in a risk model.
+But the offshore financial center is it is sort of a tangential or companion factor that you could certainly include in a risk model.

 Q: What about Syria, is not it included under FinCEN 311 Special Measures?

 A: No, not at the moment.
 There are Syrian OFAC sanctions, but they are not under 311 right now.

-Q: How would you specifically use the 311 special measures into a model, some measures a country related and some are bank related?
+Q: How would you specifically use the 311 special measures in a model, some measures a country related and some are bank related?

 A: What I did with my model was I only used the country-related ones.
 As I mentioned, there have been a number of countries over the years (at the present time there is only two) but I would give a point value to those countries that were listed under special measures.

-Q: What is your opinion on KnowYourCountry website?
+Q: What is your opinion on the KnowYourCountry website?

 A: It provides a lot of information, which is certainly a good resource.
 But you need to take that information and then make your own judgments about it.

 It has some key information but it is not going to address many of these specific risk factors.
 It can certainly be used as a knowledge resource.

 Q: What data source or list do you use for sanctions?
-We certainly covered some of this and in detail in a previous webinar is technically called Tackling Hidden Risks in AML Screening Programs, and you can certainly go to some of the enforcement agencies, you can order from third parties some of these sanction list or is there anything else you’d want to add?
+We certainly covered some of this and in detail in a previous webinar is technically called Tackling Hidden Risks in AML Screening Programs, and you can certainly go to some of the enforcement agencies, you can order from third parties some of these sanction lists or is there anything else you’d want to add?